Just an hour north of Sydney lies a protected nature reserve and wildflower garden so ecologically precious it’s usually off limits to visitors.

 The fur trade killed at least 8 million koalas between 1888 and 1927.
 Usually purposefully mis-labelled as ‘wombat’ fur,***** the pelts would be auctioned to fancy international fashion houses in London, the US and Canada.
 According to the Australian Koala Foundation:

-But back to JD, this is what really cemented him from ‘cool guy from history I’d never heard of’ to ‘new personal hero’. *salute* Plus, he also straight up refused to reveal the location of several Aboriginal rock carvings at Muogamarra, saying this was the only way to guarantee they’d be kept undamaged.
+And back to JD, this work is what really cemented his upgrade to ‘new personal hero’ in my books. *salute* Plus, he also straight up refused to reveal the location of several Aboriginal rock carvings at Muogamarra, saying this was the only way to guarantee they’d be kept safe and undamaged.

-In 1953, JD surrendered his lease but remained as president and resident curator of the trust that came to oversee Muogamarra Sanctuary.
-In 1967, the National Parks and Wildlife Service took control of the reserve.
-JD clashed with the Service over its management practices and in particular ‘the level of protection afforded to Aboriginal relics within Muogamarra‘, along with poor health, made him end his association with the sanctuary in 1968.
+In 1953, JD surrendered his lease but remained involved with the place as president and resident curator of the trust that came to oversee Muogamarra Sanctuary.
+Some 13 years later, the National Parks and Wildlife Service took control of the reserve.
+JD clashed with the Service over its management practices and in particular ‘the level of protection afforded to Aboriginal relics within Muogamarra’.
+This, along with poor health, made him end his association with the sanctuary in 1968.

-He died just four years later, survived by a son and his second wife, one Enid Constance Monaghan, who my research indicates was his assistant as far back as 1947.
+He died just four years later, survived by a son and his second wife, one Enid Constance Monaghan.

-And as for his beloved Muogamarra — surely his greatest legacy — JD’s vision rings true today (including the strict requirements around public access being limited to a few weekends a year!).
-A lookout in the reserve is named after him as the founder.
-But perhaps the overall atmosphere, preserved even today ‘with the least amount of human intrusion’, as per his objective, is the best testament to what he achieved as a conservationist with ideas seemingly decades before his time, helped by dozens if not hundreds of volunteers and rangers both then and now:
+And as for his beloved Muogamarra — surely his greatest legacy — JD’s vision rings true today (including the strict limitation of public access to just a few weekends a year!).
+A lookout and a walking track in the reserve are named after him.
+But perhaps the overall atmosphere, preserved even today ‘with the least amount of human intrusion’, as per his wishes, is the best testament to what he achieved as a conservationist.
+The fruition of his ideas, seemingly decades before their time, is satisfying to behold all these years later and a tribute to not only JD but the dozens if not hundreds of volunteers and rangers who played a part along the way:

 The sanctuary is only for those who would study and enjoy, in quiet surroundings, a piece of our bushland as near to its virgin state as we can keep it.